 I recently returned from the Parliament of the World’s Religions in Toronto.
 This year’s theme was “The Power of Love and the Promise of Inclusion.”
 It was my first time attending and I was surprised by how much I liked it.
 Even though both my ordaining organizations (Unity Worldwide Ministries and One Spirit Interfaith Seminary) were represented there, I went with the express purpose to staff the Interfaith Vegan Coalition booth.
 The Interfaith Vegan Coalition helps faith traditions bring their ideals of nonviolence and loving kindness to fruition by promoting vegan living.
 Being vegan is far more than a diet.
 It is a way of living that makes it possible for all beings to thrive and be free from harm.
 It is an essential step for anyone who wants to live non-violently and create a sustainable future for everyone.
 It is a spiritual practice consistent with the ideals of all the world’s faith traditions.
 This is the work that called to me because I believe it is the most important work on the planet right now.

 The Interfaith Vegan Coalition booth was rarely without people gathered around it.
 Over the course of the week, hundreds came by gathering information and asking questions.
 There were many who already recognized the connection between spirituality and vegan living and were delighted we were there.
 Some represented seminaries and asked if we could teach a class to their students on "Veganism As a Spiritual Practice."
 Many more were vegetarians who told us they just hadn’t been able to make that final step to give up dairy or eggs.
-We engaged these people gently with probing questions, because most vegetarians don’t know (or they prefer to not know) the inherent cruelty in dairy and eggs.
+We engaged these people gently with probing questions, because most vegetarians don’t know (or prefer to not know) the inherent cruelty in dairy and eggs.
 Others came who knew nothing about us or vegan living, and we provided support and resources.
 These were the kinds of interactions we would have – supportive, engaging, encouraging and questioning.
 We were there to plant seeds and help or inspire in whatever way we could.
 For me it was a sacred service to the world.

 I think the most amazing thing about the Parliament is that I sensed a tipping point on the horizon.
 Were members of the world’s many religions starting to wake up from their deep slumber and recognize that oppression is oppression and exploitation is exploitation regardless of who the victim is?
 The conversation seemed to be opening.
 With an estimated 300 religious leaders and 8,000 people attending from 80 countries, seminar themes were predominantly focused on topics like Equality, Sustainability, Inclusion, Non-violence and Compassion.
 These are aspirations that we know will make a better world.
 But they are usually presented by people who are blind to the normalized violence we participate in daily when we sit down to eat.
 If we were to look at our aspirations for Equality, Sustainability, Inclusion, Non-violence and Compassion through social, scientific and spiritual lenses, we would be forced to see that all roads lead back to the need for humankind to fundamentally change the way we live, eat and relate to other beings (not just human) with whom we share our planet.